 There is no better place to catch sea trouts than in the Limfjord.
 Many local and municipality unions work to keep the Limfjord full of trouts in a natural way, and the streams going into the fjord produce about 500,000 fish on an annual basis.

-The most important eelgrass areas are spawn areas for the garfish of the Limfjord which cavorts to thousands across the fjord in May and June.
-In the western and eastern part of the fjord, you can catch flatfish.
-By the estuaries of the fjord into Kattegat and the North Sea, you will find Atlantic cod, flatfish, garfish, European bass, mullet and Atlantic mackerel and of course sea trouts.
+The most important eelgrass areas are spawn areas for the garfish of the Limfjord which cavort to thousands across the fjord in May and June.
+In the western and eastern parts of the fjord, you can catch flatfish.
+By the estuaries of the fjord into Kattegat and the North Sea, you will find Atlantic cod, flatfish, garfish, European bass, mullet, and Atlantic mackerel, and of course sea trouts.
 Atlantic herring and European sprat are also common to catch in the fjord.
-Especially around Mors you can experience Atlantic herring fishing from the pier and harbor.
+Especially around Mors, you can experience Atlantic herring fishing from the pier and harbor.